Appendix H: AI for OER Accessibility and Higher Education

 The name says it all.
 Just drag images into their image field and click a button.

-Bing’s Copilot can create alternative text for images by using this prompt.
+Microsoft Copilot can (no longer) create alternative text for images by using this prompt.

 Prompt: Please provide an alternative text description for this picture.
 Please use 20 words or less.

-Screen grab of Bing's Copilot AI webpage shows the "Add Image" button.
+Screen grab of Microsoft Copilot AI webpage shows the "Add Image" button.

 Examples